weilandia/coding-for-managers/css-1/lecture-notes.md

 # Intro to CSS
+The goal of this class is to remind concepts you saw in the first class and dig deeper into CSS concepts.

+## What you will learn in this course
+* Remind you the three ways to style a webpage
+  * In-line Styling
+  * Embedded Styling
+  * Stylesheet linked to your webpage
+* Make responsive design
+  * Media queries
+* Position elements in your webpage
+  * Flexbox

 Cascading Style Sheets tell the browser how to display HTML elements.
 CSS is complex but extremely powerful.